zipvilization/Zipvilization/status/index.md

 Either way, development can continue.

-Zipvilization was deliberately built around a structure capable of growing at extremely low cost.

-Funding can expand the possibilities.
+Future systems may expand what Colonists can experience and eventually do.

-It does not create the commitment.
+But expansion does not require rewriting the history beneath them.

 > **The foundations are stable.**
 >